aasalgado/code-challenges/Array/list.md

 <!-- Binary Search -->

+33 - Search in Rotated Sorted Array
+34 - Find First and Last Position of Element in Sorted Array 74 - Search a 2D Matrix
+81 - Search in Rotated Sorted Array II
+162 - Find Peak Element
+153 - Find Minimum in Rotated Sorted Array
+154 - Find Minimum in Rotated Sorted Array II
+275 - H-Index II
+287 - Find the Duplicate Number – Search on Answer
+410 - Split Array Largest Sum – Search on Answer
+378 - Kth Smallest Element in a Sorted Matrix
+240 - Search a 2D Matrix II
+875 - Koko Eating Bananas – Search on Answer
+1011 - Capacity To Ship Packages Within D Days
+1283 - Find the Smallest Divisor Given a Threshold

 LeetCode 34: Find First and Last Position of Element in Sorted Array LeetCode 69: Sqrt(x)
 LeetCode 74: Search a 2D Matrix